-Is the WIT program a job placement program?
+Does the WIT program offer job placement?

-If I enroll in the WIT program will I be a Tri-C student?
+If I enroll in the WIT program, will I be a Tri-C student?

-Yes.
-If you successfully enroll in the WIT program you will be a Tri-C student with full rights, privileges, and responsibilities of a Tri-C student for the duration of the WIT session.
-You must enroll in another program after WIT program completion to maintain your student status.
+Yes, you will be considered a noncredit student with the full rights, privileges and responsibilities of a Tri-C noncredit student for the duration of the WIT session.
+However, you must enroll in another program after you complete the WIT program to maintain your student status.